Short answer

 No public independent audit from a named firm yet

-The AEGISKey cryptographic algorithm is described as "fully audited" in official documents, but no audit firm or report has been named publicly.
-The TEE-BFT implementation, ZK-STARK circuits, Bitcoin anchoring, and the threshold signing architecture all need independent security review from a named, reputable firm.
-That would be a significant legitimacy upgrade.
+White paper v3.7 describes the AERKey architecture as validated on a live production cluster, but no independent audit firm or public audit report has been named.
+The TEE-BFT implementation, AES-256-GCM Privacy Mode, Bitcoin anchoring, and the threshold signing architecture all need independent security review from a named, reputable firm before the chain handles significant institutional value.
+That remains the single most important legitimacy step outstanding.

 Exchange listing